Welcome to the Exchange Club of Irvine

 There is an organization that has been quietly, yet powerfully, working behind the scenes to help shape the community of Irvine as we know it today.
 For over 45 years, they’ve been connecting corporations and individuals to the heartbeat of the community.
 They do this by recognizing unsung heroes like first responders, empowering teachers and youth, helping bring an end to to the cycle of child abuse and honoring our military.

 Who is this “stealth-like” service organization making these positive things happen?
 It’s the Exchange Club of Irvine, whose vision for building stronger community might just surprise you.

 Carlos Carney receives his president's pin from wife Kathleen Carney as club leaders Carolyn Inmon, Dave Simkin, Vicki Harris, Albert Tjan, and Shirley Lashmett look on.

-The National Exchange Club – a service organization with 700 clubs and more than 21,000 members throughout the United States and Puerto Rico – celebrated its 100th anniversary this past year.
-Founded in 1911 in Detroit by businessmen who wanted to “exchange” ideas on making their community better, the Exchange Club moved its headquarters to Toledo in 1917.
-For a hundred years, Exchange Club volunteer efforts have supported the needs of the country and of local communities, making it the country’s oldest American service organization operating exclusively in this country.
+The National Exchange Club — A service organization with 700 clubs and more than 21,000 members throughout the United States and Puerto Rico.
+Founded in 1911 in Detroit, The Exchange Club was founded for the purpose of “exchanging” ideas to build better community and it was the first, national community service organization to recruit women as members.
+For over a hundred years, Exchange Club volunteer efforts have supported the needs of the country and of local communities, making it the oldest American service organization operating exclusively in the United States.